 Example 6 – Creating instance based items with test or test set level fields

 When creating a test instance based dashboard item, you can choose to use either test or test set level field.
 For example, if you have a ‘Version’ custom field enabled for the test set level, and you want to create a chart that would present your test instances by version, you can select ‘TestSet: Version’ as the X field of your chart.

 Easily embed your PractiTest Dashboard items into any web portal, company Wiki page, including Confluence (JIRA)

-In the main dashboard tab choose customize dashboard option, then select edit and then the embed option appears.
+In the main dashboard tab choose the Customize Dashboard option, enter a dashboard item and then the embed option appears.

 Copy the embed script and paste it in your destination page.

 Press ‘Insert’ and the dashboard item will be embedded in your Confluence page.

 When creating or editing dashboard charts, you can customize some of the options (e.g. colors, placement of the legend, etc).
 This following text describes these advanced options.